 The Friends have a long established schedule of horticulture and botanical lectures and workshops.
 A number of plant fairs and specialist plant society displays are hosted eg Hardy Plant, cactus, rose and orchids.

 The Gardens have a popular thriving Florilegium Society.

-The new building completed and opened in March 2017 has 3 classroom areas, a library and an office for an education officer.
+The Dorothy Fox Education Centre was completed and opened in March 2017 and has 3 classroom areas, a library and an office for an education officer.
 The centre has been totally paid for by generous legacies and donations and fundraising.
-Heritage Lottery and the Sheffield Botanical Gardens Trust are funding a project officer for a year and it is hoped that there will be further funding from HLF for an education officer for two years.
+The National Heritage Lottery Fund and the Sheffield Botanical Gardens Trust have funded a project officer for a year and it is hoped that there will be further funding in the autumn from NHLF for an education officer for two years.

 The gardenesque style of garden design evolved during the 1820s from Humphrey Repton’s picturesque style.
 The term gardenesque was introduced by John Claudius Louden (1783-1843) in 1832.

 The main characteristic of this style is that all the trees, shrubs and plants are positioned and managed in such a way that each plant can be displayed to its full potential in scattered planting.
 The approach involved the creation of small scale landscapes to promote beauty, variety and mystery.
 This contrasts with other botanical collections with similar plants grouped together.